Tips To Avoid Compulsive Overeating – What is BED or Compulsive Overeating?

 The Similar Symptoms of Compulsive Overeating and Binge Eating Disorder(BED)

 Compulsive Overeating and Binge Eating Disorder seem identical in describing symptoms reported by those who desperately struggle with their food habits.
-According to the National Centre for Eating Disorders, BED or Compulsive Overeating definitions include some or all of the following features that occur regularly at least three times per week.
+According to the National Centre for Eating Disorders, BED or Compulsive Overeating includes some or all of the following features that occur regularly at least three times per week.

 • Eating much faster than normal